Search

 Ms. Brizeyda Argueta is a third-grade teacher at Randolph Elementary.
 She was born in San Miguel, El Salvador.
 Before Randolph, Ms. Argueta was the Assistant Supervisor in Extended Day at Glebe Elementary.
 She attended George Mason University, where she received her bachelor’s degree in Elementary Education (PK-6) and a minor degree in Childhood Studies.
 She is currently pursuing her master’s degree in Education with an emphasis in Curriculum and Instruction.
 She loves spending time with family and friends.
 She is looking forward to a great school year!

 picture of carly o'connorMs.
-Carly O’Connor
+Carly O’Connor, Team Lead

 Email: carly.oconnor@apsva.us